UST-QuAntiL/qc-atlas/docs/dev/config/IntelliJ IDEA/README.md

   - Click on the gear icon (right of "Scheme:")
   - Click "Import Scheme"
   - Choose "CheckStyle Configuration"
   - Navigate to `checkstyle.xml`.
-It is located in `docs/dev/config/IntelliJ IDEA`.
+It is located in root directory.
   - Click "Apply"
   - Click "OK"
   - Go to "Editor > Code Style > Java > Imports > Import Layout"